-Since its inaugural season in 1993, the Waves have turned out successful team after successful team.
-During its 19 seasons, Pepperdine has posted 10-win seasons 12 times and has put together a sterling overall record of 207-123-45 (.612).
+Since its inaugural season in 1993, the Waves have turned out one winning team after another.
+During its 20 seasons, Pepperdine has posted 10-victory campaigns 13 times and has put together a sterling overall record of 221-130-45 (.615).

 One constant for nearly the entire history of Pepperdine soccer has been Tim Ward.
-After the first season of 1993, he joined the Waves as an assistant coach in 1994.
+He missed out on only the very first season, as Ward joined the Waves as an assistant coach in 1994.
 After four seasons, he was elevated to head coach in 1998, and he has since guided the Waves to tremendous results.

 Pepperdine’s best-ever season came in 2002, as the Waves went 18-2-2 and earned the West Coast Conference’s automatic bid to the NCAA Tournament.
 Though the Waves finished in a tie for first place at 6-1-0, their wins over perennial powers Portland and Santa Clara gave them the crown.

 Ward was named runner-up as National Coach of the Year as the 2002 Waves advanced to the Sweet 16 of the NCAA Tournament for the first time, and ended the year ranked fifth in the nation.

 The Waves repeated that feat in 2005, winning their first two NCAA Tournament matches to advance to the Round of 16 again.
 Pepperdine ended the year ranked 15th.